 Asiana only allows you to book its own flights on the Asiana website.
 For Star Alliance flights, use the Aeroplan and United websites to find award flights.

 If you connect in Seoul to Tokyo, the number of miles shown above will increase.
 With that said, below are the routes that you can fly to Japan with a connection in Seoul.

 - Asiana: Chicago (ORD), Honolulu (HNL), Los Angeles (LAX), New York (JFK), San Francisco (SFO), Seattle (SEA) to Seoul (ICN)

 - United: San Francisco (SFO) to Seoul (ICN)

 Earning Asiana Airlines Miles

 In addition, Asiana Airlines has credit cards that earn Asiana Airlines miles.
-So with a combination of Marriott Bonvoy and Asiana Airlines credit card spend, you’ll earn the miles that you need for any of these redemptions.
+With a combination of Marriott and Asiana Airlines credit card spend, you’ll earn the miles that you need for any of these redemptions.

 Book Awards With British Airways

 Search for British Airways and Oneworld partner award flights on the British Airways website.
 When you find a flight that works for you, book the flight directly on the website.